shammasktl/festie-results-plugin-server/GET_STRATEGIC_RESULTS_API.md

 # GET /api/event/:id/strategic-results - Strategic Program Results API Documentation

 ## Overview
-The `/api/event/:id/strategic-results` endpoint provides strategic program selection to help manipulate team rankings.
+The `/api/event/:id/strategic-results` endpoint provides strategic program selection to help manipulate team rankings using the **score-based team points system**.
 It analyzes unpublished programs with results and selects specific ones that would have the maximum impact on a target team's position in the leaderboard.

 **🔥 Key Feature:** Returns complete program data (not individual candidate scores) including all participants, results, and program metadata.

+**🎯 Scoring System:** Uses score-based team points where each participant's score (1-11) directly contributes to their team's ranking.

 ## Endpoint Details